joangrigorov/uva-re-2016/Week-4/assignments.md

 ### 5. Grading
 Teachers (or backoffice dedicated staff) would use the DLO to insert grades for each student.
 The list is viewable by the students.

+# Part 2

-## You also make your work of the first four weeks of the course presentable, your contribution could be in the following sections: only describe that that will make clear your contributions and what you've learned.
+## You also make your work of the first four weeks of the course presentable, your contribution could be in the following sections: only describe that will make clear your contributions and what you've learned.
 No need to answer all questions:
 TODO

 ### What did you learn about the domain?